ash-project/ash/README.md

 - relationship changes are an artifact of the old way of doing things and are very ugly right now
 - Figure out under what circumstances we can bulk fetch when reading before updating many_to_many and to_many relationships, and do so.
 - Perhaps, reverse relationships should eliminate the need to set destination field.
+- also, perhaps, reverse relationships suck and should not be necessary.
+The alternative is a `from_related` filter, that lets you use an association in reverse
+- allow configuring the name of the join relationship name for many to many relationships

 Primary Key